AravindRyaligit/Projects/Data Analytics/E-Commerce/README.md

 ### 📌 Visualizations Included:

 - **Bar Chart – Sales by State:**
-  Track performance of states like Maharashtra, MP, Delhi, and UP.
+  Track performance of states.

 - **Donut Chart – Quantity by Payment Mode:**
-  Understand which payment methods are most used (e.g., card, UPI).
+  Understand which payment methods are most used.

 - **Bar Chart – Top Customers by Sales Amount:**
-  Identify high-value customers like Harivansh and Shiva.
+  Identify high-value customers.

 - **Profit by Month:**
-  Compare monthly profit trends across Q1 (Jan–Mar).
+  Compare monthly profit trends across all year (Jan–Dec).

 - **Sum of Quantity by Product Category:**
   Track product movement and demand.

 - **Profit by Sub-Category:**
-  Compare profitability of Printers, Phones, Accessories, etc.
+  Compare profitability of products.

-- **Filters:**
-  - **Quarter Selector (Q1–Q4)**
-  - **State Dropdown Filter**

 ---